maxplanck-ie/snakepipes/docs/content/workflows/mRNAseq.rst

 ~~~~~~~~~~~~~~~~~~

 **allelic-whatshap** mode applies a standard alignment to a nonmasked genome with STAR, followed by allele-specific splitting
 of mapped files with whatshap, requiring a phased vcf file as input ( ``--phased-vcf`` ).
+The file must be bzip-compressed and tabix-indexed as well.
 Gene-level quantification is performed for each allele using **featureCounts**.
 Allele-specific, gene-level differential expression analysis is then performed using **DESeq2**.